 In the world of computer programming, an API (application programming interface) is basically a set of tools, protocols, and routines required for building software as well as applications.
 The major purpose of API’s is to determine the way various software components communicate within the system.
 Hence, APIs are commonly used to develop graphical user interface (GUI) components.

-The developers and integrators use the Magento 2 web API framework to utilize the web services which interacts with the Magento system.
+Developers and integrators use the Magento 2 web API framework to utilize the web services which interact with the Magento system.
 The important features of the Magento 2 API framework are as follows:

-- Every account and integrator has been allocated resources that they can access.
+- Every account and integrator allocate resources that they can access.
 It is the job of the API framework to check if the call has the required authorization to execute the request.

 - In order to save mobile bandwidth, the Magento 2 API framework allows field filtering of the web API responses.

-- By writing few lines of XML code, any 3rd party applications can be set up as web API.
-For this to work it is important to define the various XML attributes and elements in webapi.xml file.
+- By writing few lines of XML code, any 3rd party application can be set up as a web API.
+For this to work, it is important to define various XML attributes and elements in webapi.xml file.

-- As Magento 2 API framework uses integration style, an individual web API call is capable of running many services in parallel.
+- As Magento 2 API framework uses integration style, an individual web API call is capable of running multiple services in parallel.

-The various types of users that can gain access to the API in Magento 2 are as follows:
+The various types of users that can gain access to an API in Magento 2 are as follows:

 - Guest user

 A guest user can access the resources with the help of anonymous permission.